Moonlight484/RepData_PeerAssement1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-15-1.png)

 From the graph we can conclude that there is overall more consistent activity on the weekends.
-However, itlooks like there is also some consistent high activity in the 500 to roughly 900 interval every day.
+However, itlooks like there is also some consistent high activity in the 500 to roughly 900 interval every weekday.